d2l-ai/d2l-en/chapter_introduction/index.md

 has surged in popularity.
-The breakthrough deep Q-network, that beat humans at Atari games using only the visual input :cite:`mnih2015human`, and the AlphaGo program that dethroned the world champion at the board game Go :cite:`Silver.Huang.Maddison.ea.2016`, are two prominent examples.
+The breakthrough deep Q-network, that beat humans at Atari games using only the visual input :cite:`mnih2015human`, and the AlphaGo program, which dethroned the world champion at the board game Go :cite:`Silver.Huang.Maddison.ea.2016`, are two prominent examples.